 Before we delve into the innovative solutions, let’s understand the current situation.
 The urban-rural digital divide in the UK is significant.
 High-speed broadband and mobile coverage are predominantly concentrated in urban areas, leaving rural communities struggling to keep up.
 This digital divide negatively impacts rural economies and businesses, hinders access to services, and limits opportunities for residents.

-A lire également : How to Create Effective Fire Safety Protocols in UK’s High-Rise Buildings?
+Lire également : How to Create Effective Fire Safety Protocols in UK’s High-Rise Buildings?

 Government support is crucial in addressing this digital divide.
 Fortunately, the UK government recognizes the urgency of the issue and has been taking steps to improve rural connectivity.
 Under its Digital Strategy, the government has committed to ensuring every home and business in the UK has access to fast, reliable broadband by 2025.